-3.16 Purchasing and Expenditure for Research
+3.18 Purchasing and Expenditure for Research

-3.16.1 Purchasing and expenditure of funds should take place in accordance with the terms and conditions of any grant or contract held for the research, the University's Finance Regulations, and the University's Purchasing Policy.

-3.16.2 Financial reimbursement or incentives for research participants must be considered appropriate and proportionate to the proposed research activity.
+- 3.18.1 Purchasing and expenditure of funds should take place in accordance with the terms and conditions of any grant or contract held for the research, the University's Finance Regulations, and the University's Purchasing Policy. - 3.18.2 Financial reimbursement or incentives for research participants must be considered appropriate and proportionate to the proposed research activity.
 Volunteers to participate in research may be compensated financially for reasonable travel expenses, inconvenience and for time given to contribute to the research.
 Payments made to individuals must not be so large as to induce individuals to risk harm beyond that which they would usually accept.

-3.17 Submitting applications for funding
+3.19 Submitting applications for funding

-3.17.1 Principal Investigators should take all reasonable measures to ensure the accuracy of information contained in applications for funding and must ensure that it has been reviewed and approved by the necessary internal signatories.

-3.17.2 Principal Investigators shall ensure that they understand the terms of research funding and be aware of their responsibilities for reporting and other conditions before submitting the application for funding.

-3.17.3 A researcher who submits substantially similar work to more than one funder should disclose that fact to the funder at the time of submission;
+- 3.19.1 Principal Investigators should take all reasonable measures to ensure the accuracy of information contained in applications for funding. - 3.19.2 Principal Investigators shall ensure that they understand the terms of research funding and be aware of their responsibilities for reporting and other conditions before submitting the application for funding. - 3.19.3 A researcher who submits substantially similar work to more than one funder should disclose that fact to the funder at the time of submission;